Meet Jeannie

 Running on Empty

-One of Jeannie’s most popular workshops, Running on Empty will cultivate a positive mindset and get you ready to write.
+One of Jeannie’s most popular workshops, Running on Empty will cultivate a positive mindset and get attendees ready to write.

-Part inspirational talk and part down-and-dirty methods, this class will inspire participants to find the best method to get off the hamster wheel and have significantly less stress.
+Part inspirational talk and part down-and-dirty methods, this class will inspire participants to find the best method to get off the hamster wheel and reduce time-related stress.
 Using examples from popular methodologies, Jeannie helps participants learn how to establish a routine, understand the difference between a true plan and a to-do list, and help design manageable, meaningful goals in small steps.
-Having fought depression, Jeannie knows how doing too much can sap away energy and affect a person’s health and creativity.
-Attendees will leave the workshop with the tools to establish a workable plan that supports a demanding schedule, and still find time to write.
+An experienced author coach, Jeannie knows how doing too much can sap away energy and affect a person’s health and creativity.
+Attendees will leave the workshop with the tools to establish a workable plan no matter how demanding their schedules, and still find time to write.
 This program can be customized to fill a one or two-hour time slot.

 Couple it with another workshop for a full day of learning.